 - Renewable entrance scholarships

-- Students considering transferring to another post-secondary institution or interested in applying to post graduate/graduate studies may want to consider keeping the numeric grade as each post-secondary institution will treat the Pass/Fail based on their own admission policies.
+- Students considering transferring to another post-secondary institution, interested in applying to post graduate/graduate studies or specific fields of employment may want to consider keeping the numeric grade as each post-secondary institution will treat the Pass/Fail based on their own admission policies.

 More information on the implications of converting your grades can be found within the notices locations on the OSAP Academic Probation & Restrictions page, as well as the Entrance Scholarships page for returning students.